FelixTellmann/use-color-theme/README.md

 `useColorTheme` works in one of two ways:

 1. By toggling a CSS class on whatever element you specify (defaults to `document.body`).
     You then setup your CSS to display different views based on the presence of the selector.
-For example, the following CSS is used in the demo app to ease the background color in/out of dark mode.
+For example, the following CSS is used in the demo app to ease the background color in/out of color theme.

     ```css
     body.light-theme {